i05nagai/memorandum/language/english_speaking.md

     * mediocre porno
     * mediocre novel
 * All those boys had a bet to see if he could knock you over
+* mug
+* formula
+    * a liquid food mixture that is fed to babies instead of mother's milk
+* propotioned
+    * we wandered through the beautifully proportioned rooms of the Winter Palace
+    * kj
+* yore pants is undone
+* cut
+    * cut some slack
+        * I should cut him some slack
+        * Andrew's late again.
+Cut him some sack -- his wife just had a baby
+    * cut back on
+        * to spend less, do less, or use less of something
+        * the government has announced plans to cut back on defence spending by 10 percent next year
+        * if excercise is causing you pain, you should cut back
+* shorthand
+    * a system of fast writing that uses lines and simple signs to represent words and phrases
+    * The conversations were taken down in shorthand by a secretary
+* short
+    * distance
+    * time
+    * lacking
+        * be short of/on
+            * to be short of space/time
+            * we're on short of coffee.
+I'd better get some more
+            * she is alwasy short of breath when she climbs the stairs
+            * I'm a little short this week.
+Could you lend me ten dollars?
+        * be in short supply
+            * Free desks are in short supply in this office
+        * go short
+            * My parents didn't have much money, but they made sure we didn't go short of anything
+    * not patient
+        * I'm sorry if I was a bit short with you on the phone this morning
+    * short-circuit
+        * The plumber shorted the washing machine
+* air conditioner
+    * raise the temperature on the AC by one degree
+    * turn up the air conditioner by one degree
+    * turn down the air conditioner by one degree
+    * It's rather chilly back here.
+Could you turn up the thermostat?
+* contingency
+    * something that might possibly happen in the future, usually causing problems or makeing further arrangements necessary
+    * You must be able to deal with all possible contingencies
+    * Have you made any contingency plans?
+    * on a contingency basis
+        * if you work for someone on a contingency basis, you agree that you will only be paid if you achieve a particular aim, for example, getting a successful result in a court of law
+        * in personal injury cases many attorneys work on a contingency basis, so you will not have to pay them a fee up front

 ## US